-ECHO-registered beneficiaries may qualify for the ECHO Home Health Care benefit when he or she:
+ECHO-registered beneficiaries may qualify for the ECHO Home Health Care (EHHC) benefit when he or she:

 The EHHC benefit is only available in the United States, District of Columbia, Puerto Rico, the U.S. Virgin Islands and Guam.

-- Decides if the patient is eligible for EHHC services
+- Decides if you’re eligible for EHHC services.

-The plan is reviewed by the physician, case manager and/or regional contractor every 90 days or when there is a change in the patient's condition.
+The patient’s physician, case manager and/or regional contractor will review the plan every 90 days or when there is a change in the patient’s condition.

 The following services may be covered when provided by a TRICARE-authorized home health agency in the beneficiary's home:

 - Skilled nursing care from a registered nurse, or by a licensed or vocational nurse under direct supervision of a registered nurse

 - Services provided by a home health aide under direct supervision of a registered nurse

 - Physical therapy, occupational therapy, and speech-language pathology services

 - Medical social services under the direction of a physician